 - 1. Set the crane on fully extended outriggers position. - 2.
 Retract the boom completely and lower down to minimum boom angle. - 3.
-Attach a guide rope to the eye on the tubular section of the jib. - 4.
-Pull the T-Handle (1) to disconnect tubular section from the lattice sections of the jib.
+Attach the dead end of the wire rope to the eye on the bottom of the jib tip.
+This is done to prevent the pullout from extending uncontrollably. - 4.
+Remove pullout retaining pin (1) from the retaining pin hole.